samboy/ChessVariantResearch/README.md

 ```
 setoption name MultiPV value 7
 ```

+This instructs Fairy Stockfish to tell us the seven best possible moves for any given position.

 Then, type in `xboard` and then `variant chess` to get in “xboard” mode to play a game of standard FIDE chess.